arialdomartini/arialdomartini.github.io/_posts/2023-08-29-without-mediatr-streams.md

 **Answer**<br/>
 Just like for Requests [not returning any value](without-mediatr-request-response-not-returning-a-value), MediatR requires a special type for stream requests and another special one for their handlers, while the native C# OOP does not need any special treatment and works out-of-the-box.

-Similarly, support to Streams with MediatR does not work with [subtyping](without-mediatr-request-response-subtyping), while OOP does.

-# References

 # Comments
 [GitHub Discussions](https://github.com/arialdomartini/arialdomartini.github.io/discussions/22)